tq-bit/vue-upload-component/README.md

 $ npm run serve
 ```

-Then, open your browser, navigate to http://127.0.0.1:8080 and start building.
+Then, open your browser and navigate to 127.0.0.1:8080 and start building.